Bhaavya18/CodeStan/README.md

 # CodeStan
-Techacks hackathon project
+Techacks hackathon project ,track education.
-Project track education.
 To make aware students about coding and opportunities in that field.